Testimonials

 “OMG!
-The Chickpea curry is amazing!
+The chickpea curry [Krishna’s Curry] is amazing!
 We cooked it last night.
-I would say the best curry we have ever made.
+I would say it’s the best curry we have ever made.
 Very impressed!
 Honestly it was soooo good!
-I’m making it a weekly.” ~Friend of a friend
+I’m making it weekly.” ~Friend of a friend

 “There’s something special about Vegehead.
 It’s a lot like Alex: healthful and straightforward, yet with lots of depth.
 I like how it’s well thought out, easy to read and easy to cook!
 I’ll return to it again and again!
 My favourites: cabbage salad, red cabbage salad, and fried kumara.
 Yummo!” ~Jenny Klosser